Paediatric Critical Care Unit (PCCU)

 Children and young people requiring anything other than short term ventilation are stabilised at James Cook before being transferred to Newcastle – the designated regional centre for these more complex patients.

 Staff have daily contact with colleagues in Newcastle to ensure patients are transferred back to James Cook as soon as they are well enough.

 Research and audit

-Parents of children admitted to PICU may be approached regarding research studies.
+Parents of children admitted to PCCU may be approached regarding research studies.
 Most of the studies we are involved in are national multi-centre studies.
-These studies will have ethical approval and are being carried out in other PICUs around the UK.
-Their aim is to improve the evidence base that informs best practice in terms of caring for children who require admission to PICU.
+These studies will have ethical approval and are being carried out in other units around the UK.
+Their aim is to improve the evidence base that informs best practice.

 If your child meets the criteria to be included in a study then you will be given some information about the study.
 Whether or not you decide to consent to the study, your decision will not affect your child’s care in any other way.